jpivarski-talks/SciPy2020-Proposal/README.md

 ### Enumerating over combinations

-In particle physics, we often need to iterate through combinations of two or more objects from different collections, so Awkward Array has vectorized functions for building Cartesian products and pairs or triples without replacement.
+In particle physics, we often need to iterate through combinations of two or more objects from different collections, so Awkward Array has vectorized functions for building per-element Cartesian products and pairs or triples without replacement.
 These turn out to be the cross-join and inner-join operations of SQL, but applied independently to each index of a set of arrays, as though every array element were an SQL table.

 ### Creating Awkward Arrays